Translate

 Eligible institutions are nonprofit cultural institutions in New York State that hold historical records and/or library research materials and operate programs to preserve and make them accessible to the public.
 Local governments in New York are eligible for Preservation Surveys.
 Previous awardees ranged from small-town historical societies and museums to large, nationally recognized nonprofit archives.

-Application materials for DHPSNY Planning & Assessment Services are accepted year-round and reviewed three times a year.
+Application materials for Preservation Surveys are accepted year-round and reviewed three times a year in March, July, and November.

 Apply by Friday, March 8, 2024, to be considered for the spring 2024 application review period.